yuxiang-gao/2020-JOSS-Gao/paper.md

 ![Two groups passing each other in a narrow corridor.\label{fig:corridor}](figures/corridor.png)

 # Acknowledgments
+This project is a fork of [@socialforce].
 We acknoeledge the support from the Johns Hopkins Institute for Assured Autonomy.

 # References